CSG Officers and Board of Governorscsgadmin2023-12-19T10:32:18-05:00

 Are you interested in serving on the Connecticut Society of Genealogists Board of Governors?
 Please fill out an application form HERE.

 Jenny Hawran is a professional genealogy researcher and educator specializing in record retrieval and social media for small societies.
 She has a degree in Journalism from Southern Connecticut State University and is certified in web design.
-She is the Volunteer Information Specialist for Windsor’s Abigail Wolcott Ellsworth Chapter of the DAR, a member of the Association of Professional Genealogists as well as of the Descendants of the Founders of Ancient Windsor.
+She is the Volunteer Information Specialist for Windsor’s Abigail Wolcott Ellsworth Chapter of the DAR, a member of the Association of Professional Genealogists as well as the Recording Secretary of the Descendants of the Founders of Ancient Windsor.
 She is also proud to have been a part of RootsTech’s volunteer media promoters for many years.
 She is the owner of the blog, Like-Herding-Cats.com , which chronicles her genealogy journey.
 When she is not chasing ancestors, Jenny is the Executive Director of Windsor Community Television.

 After 30+ years at Yale University, Peg retired in 2009.
 She began her hunt for her Scottish ancestors in 1975 while on a trip to Scotland where her mother was born.
 After meeting a couple of her mother’s aunts, Peg (who is an only child, only grandchild on both sides and an only niece) hoped that she had some Scottish relatives, just waiting to be found.
 She has found several cousins in Scotland, including one who is a genealogist.
 As to her German side, she has yet to make the break-through on the birth of her great-grandfather in New York, but she has re-united with Limbacher cousins on the West Coast, so hope continues.
 Peg has taken a number of genealogy courses, including a one-week course at the University of Stirling in Scotland on “Researching your Scottish Ancestors.”
 She is a member of several genealogy organizations, both in Connecticut and in Scotland.